-2.1 Problem and notation
+2.1 Problem and Notation

-Consider a functional observations set $\{X_i(t), i = 1, ..., N\}$.
-Without loss of generality, we assume that $t \in \mathcal{T} = [a, b], -\infty < a < b < \infty$.
+Consider a functional observations set $\{X_i(t), i =$ 1,..., N}.
+Without loss of generality, we assume that $t \in$ $\mathcal{T} = [a, b], -\infty < a < b < \infty$.
 Moreover, the observations $X_i(t)$ are assumed to be independent and we want to test whether there are outliers in the dataset.
 An exact definition of an outlier often depends on hidden assumptions regarding the data structure and the applied detection method.
 Yet, some definitions are regarded general enough to cope with various types of data and methods.
-Hawkins (1980) defines an outlier as an observation that deviates so much from other observations as to arouse suspicion that it was generated by a different mechanism.
-Analogously, Barnett and Lewis (1994) indicate that an outlier, is one that appears to deviate markedly from other members of the sample in which it occurs.
-By a similar fashion, we define outliers in a functional dataset as the observations whose means are significantly different from the others'.
-Accordingly, we want to test the null hypothesis against the alternative where \mathcal{A}N is the outlier set.
+Hawkins (1980, p.
+1) defined an outlier as an observation that deviates so much from other observations as to arouse suspicion that it was generated by a different mechanism.
+Analogously, Barnett and Lewis (1994, p.
+4) indicated that outliers are observations appearing to deviate markedly from other members of the sample in which they occur.
+By a similar fashion, we define outliers in a functional dataset as the observations whose means are significantly different from the others.
+Accordingly, we want to test the null hypothesis against the alternative where A_N is the outlier set.